On the Evaluation of Neural Code Summarization: Experimental Results

 \subsubsection{Smoothing methods}

 Smoothing methods are applied when deciding how to deal with cases if the number of matched n-grams is 0.
-Since \bleu combines all n-gram precision scores($p_n$) using the geometric mean, \bleu will be zero as long as any n-gram precision is zero.
-One may add a small number to $p_n$, however, it will result in the geometric mean is near zero.
+Since \bleu combines all n-gram precision scores ($p_n$) using the geometric mean, \bleu will be zero as long as any n-gram precision is zero.
+One may add a small number to $p_n$, however, it will result in the geometric mean being near zero.
 Thus, many smoothing methods are proposed.
-Chen et al.~\cite{ChenC14} summarized 7 smoothing method.
-Smoothing methods 1-4 replace 0 with a small positive value, which can be a constant or a function of generated sentence length.
+Chen et al.~\cite{ChenC14} summarized 7 smoothing methods.
+Smoothing methods 1-4 replace 0 with a small positive value, which can be a constant or a function of the generated sentence length.
 Smoothing methods 5-7 average the $n-1$, $n$, and $n+1$–gram matched counts in different ways to obtain the n-gram matched count.
 We plot the curve of $p_n$ under different smoothing methods applied to sentences of varying lengths in \Fig~\ref{fig:diff_smoothing_method} (upper).
-We can find that values of $p_n$ calculated by different smoothing methods can vary a lot, especially for short sentences, which is the case for code summaries.
+We can find that the values of $p_n$ calculated by different smoothing methods can vary a lot, especially for short sentences, which are often seen in code summaries.